-P2.10 Investigate the feasibility and financial sustainability of providing an additional toilet block opposite Loch Street adjacent to the playground informed by the review of the Borough of Queenscliffe Toilet Strategy Feasibility study Short term Toilet Strategy 4.5 P2.11 Review the mix of caravan park sites and permits (Royal Park and Golightly) and implement options to improve compliance with the Crown Land Caravan Parks Policy update (2019) Complete review of mix, turnover and demand Identify options to improve compliance Consult and implement changes Short term P2.12 Investigate the feasibility (including siting, design, impacts and benefits) of installing new quality short-stay roofed accommodation at Go Lightly Caravan Park and develop a master plan for the site Short term P2.13 Review the lease arrangements for navigational aides located at Royal Park against the Planning and Decision Pathway and Crown Land (Reserves) Act 1978 inform future land use and lease decisions (due 2029) Assess current lease arrangement Decision on lease renewal and develop new agreement if appropriate Medium term Port of Melbourne Corporation P2.14 Review the lease arrangements for the oval at Royal Park against the Planning and Decision Pathway and Crown Land (Reserves) Act 1978 inform future land use and lease decisions Assess current lease arrangement Decision on lease renewal and develop new agreement if appropriate Medium term Bellarine Cricket Association / Football Club
+P2.7 Develop a master plan Scope of works prepared Short term BoO.
+F2.1 Develop a master plan for the recreation node associated with Royal Park.
+Issues to be considered in the plan will include: • Fencing and lighting • Location of the Marconi memorial • Access to and from the caravan park • Toilet and changing facilities • Protection and enhancement of native vegetation including Coastal Moonah Woodland Scope of works prepared Consultation and engagement Draft and final plan SHORETERM BoQ P2.8 Work with DEECA to complete works to improve all abilities access at the Springs including a handrail, additional disabled carparking and reviewing the location of the beach marker Agreed upgrades complete Short term BoQ, DEECA P2.9 Undertake planning and works to replace the northern toilet block in Royal Park in a new location adjacent to the football ground with dual- use facilities Develop concept and detailed plans Undertake approvals Complete construction works Medium term BoQ , Bellarine Cricket Association / Football Club Toilet Strategy P2.10 Investigate the feasibility and financial sustainability of providing an additional toilet block opposite Loch Street adjacent to the playground informed by the review of the Borough of Queenscliffe Toilet Strategy Feasibility study Short term BoQ Toilet Strategy 4.5 P2.11 Review the mix of caravan park sites and permits (Royal Park and Golightly) and implement options to improve compliance with the Crown Land Caravan Parks Policy update (2019) Complete review of mix, turnover and demand Identify options to improve compliance Consult and implement changes Short term BoQ P2.12 Investigate the feasibility (including siting, design, impacts and benefits) of installing new quality short-stay roofed accommodation at Golightly Caravan Park and prepare a development plan for the site Feasibility study Consultation and engagement Development Plan Short term BoQ

+P2.13 Review the lease arrangements for navigational aides located at Royal Park against the Planning and Decision Pathway and Crown Land (Reserves) Act 1978 inform future land use and lease decisions (due 2029) Assess current lease arrangement Decision on lease renewal and develop new agreement if appropriate Medium term BoQ , Port of Melbourne Corporation P2.14 Review the lease arrangements for the oval at Royal Park against the Planning and Decision Pathway and Crown Land (Reserves) Act 1978 inform future land use and lease decisions Assess current lease arrangement Decision on lease renewal and develop new agreement if appropriate Medium term BoQ , Bellarine Cricket Association / Football Club

-• Review the master plan for the activity node directly adjacent the Point Lonsdale commercial precinct.
+Review the master plan for the activity node directly adjacent the Point Lonsdale commercial precinct.